ibm-fsm-ce-west/pfg-cp4d/README.md

 - [x] OCP 4.8+

 ## AWS Configuration
-### Create Hosted Zone on AWS Route 53
-This can be done on AWS web console.
-You will need a domain or subdomain for this configuration.

-1. Navigate to `Route 53` -> `Hosted Zones`.
-1. Select `Create host zone` and then enter the domain/subdomain name.
-1. Select Type - `Public hosted zone` and then create it.

-The example below uses the subdomain `itz-aws.c14.me`.

-### Configure the DNS
-Once the Route 53 Hosted Zone is created, it will generate some records.
-All the type `NS` records need to be configured in the DNS.

 ### Configure Identity and Access Management (IAM)
 This configuration is set on AWS web console.
 We will need to get **Access Key ID** and **Secret Access Key** in this step.